Film production incentives in the United States

-Movie production incentives are tax benefits offered on a state-by-state basis throughout the United States to encourage in-state film production.
+Film production incentives are tax incentives offered on a state-by-state basis throughout the United States to encourage in-state film production.
 Since the 1990s, states have offered increasingly competitive incentives to lure productions away from other states.
 The structure, type, and size of the incentives vary from state to state.
 Many include tax credits and exemptions, and other incentive packages include cash grants, fee-free locations, or other perks.

 Proponents of these programs point to increased economic activity and job creation as justification for the credits.
 Others argue that the cost of the incentives outweighs the benefits and say that the money goes primarily to out-of-state talent rather than in-state cast and crew members.

-Studies show that tax incentives for movie productions have low overall economic effects, with low rates of return for states that offer the incentives.
+Studies show that tax incentives for movie and television productions have low overall economic effects, with low rates of return for states that offer the incentives.

 History

-The development of movie production incentives stems from the perceived economic benefits of filmmaking and television production in the US.
-In 2010 revenues from television production in the US were estimated at $30.8 billion while revenues from movie and video production in the US were estimated at $29.7 billion in the same year.